JuKu/mmo-proxy-server/README.md

 **Type 0x01 is reserved for proxy - sector Server communication**.

+### Reserved types

+  - 0x01 reserved for proxy - game server communication (client is not allowed to send such messages)
+  - 0x02 authorization (registration, login, create character, character selection and so on)

 ## Modules

   - Core (Config, Login, RSA Encryption, Firewall, ...)